datalad-handbook/book/docs/usecases/external_collaboration.rst

    $ git remote add public-mock https://hub.datalad.org/edu/penguins-mock.git
    $ datalad push --to public-mock */*table*.csv

+Note that this does *not* publish the previous, sensitive version of file contents, but only the most recent version with mock data.
+And as the recorded special remotes were declared "dead", past versions of the content can't be retrieved.

 2. Perspective: Prepare a remote analysis as a collaborator
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""